Gitpabora/END2/END2/S2/README.md

 ![partial derivative weight 1](images/partial_drv_w1.png)

-When we embed equation 26 in equation 24 we get the partial derivative w.r.t route 21 , similarly when we embed equation 27 in equation 25 we get route 22.To get the resultant partial derivative of E_total w.r.t 'w1' we have to add the reult of equation 24 and 25.
+Using equation 26 in equation 24 we get the partial derivative w.r.t route of 21 , and using equation 27 in equation 25 partial derivate is calculated for  22.
+To get the resultant partial derivative of E_total w.r.t 'w1' the equation  24 and 25 are added.

-Solving the above parts we get the following equations
+Solving the above parts  following equations are arraived

 ![partcalculation](images/solving.png)